Factorized Discriminant Analysis for Genetic Signatures of Neuronal Phenotypes: Experimental Design

 \subsection{Datasets}

-In order to quantitatively compare FLDA with other linear dimensionality reduction methods, such as PCA, CCA, LDA, and the ``2LDAs" approach, we created synthetic datasets.
-Four types of cells, each containing 25 examples, were generated from a Cartesian product of two features $i$ and $j$, organized in a 2x2 complete contingency table.
-Expressions of 10 genes were generated for these cells, in which the levels of Genes 1-8 were correlated with either the feature $i$, the feature $j$, or the interactions of them, and the levels of the remaining 2 genes were purely driven by noise (\Cref{fig2}A).
-Details of generating the data can be found in Appendix C.
+To quantitatively evaluate FLDA against other linear dimensionality reduction methods such as PCA, CCA, LDA, and the "2LDAs" approach, we initially opted for synthetic datasets.
+The primary rationale behind this choice lay in the controlled environment synthetic data afford, enabling a precise and standardized comparison of the methods under varying conditions.
+These datasets consisted of four types of cells, each containing 250 examples, generated from a 2x2 Cartesian product of two features $i$ and $j$ (\Cref{fig2}A).
+We generated expressions for 1000 genes of each cell, with gene levels being either purely noise-driven or correlated with feature $i$, feature $j$, or the combination of both.
+Detailed information about the data generation can be found in Appendix C.

-To illustrate FLDA in analyzing single-cell transcriptome datasets for real biological problems, and demonstrate the merit of our approach in selecting a few important genes for each phenotype, we used a dataset of Drosophila T4/T5 neurons \citep{kurmangaliyevModularTranscriptionalPrograms2019}.
-T4 and T5 neurons are very similar in terms of general morphology and physiological properties, but they differ by the location of their dendrites in the medulla and lobula, two distinct brain regions.
-T4 and T5 neurons each contain four subtypes, with each pair of the four laminating their axons in a specific layer in the lobula plate (\Cref{fig3}A).
-Therefore, we can use two phenotypic features to describe these neurons: the feature $i$ indicates the dendritic location at the medulla or lobula; the feature $j$ describes the axonal lamination at one of the four layers (a/b/c/d) (\Cref{fig3}B).
-In this experiment, we focused on the dataset containing expression data of 17492 genes from 3833 cells collected at a defined time during brain development.
+to bridge the gap between the controlled synthetic environment and real-world biological scenarios, we employed a dataset of Drosophila T4/T5 neurons \citep{kurmangaliyevModularTranscriptionalPrograms2019} to demonstrate the applicability and advantages of FLDA in analyzing single-cell transcriptome datasets.
+T4 and T5 neurons, while similar in general morphology and physiological properties, differ in the location of their dendrites in the medulla and lobula, which are two separate brain regions.
+Both T4 and T5 neurons comprise four subtypes, each pair demonstrating axonal lamination in a specific layer within the lobula plate (\Cref{fig3}A).
+Thus, we identified these neurons using two phenotypic features: feature $i$ indicating the dendritic location in either the medulla or lobula, and feature $j$ signifying axonal lamination at one of the four layers (a/b/c/d) (\Cref{fig3}B).
+In this study, we concentrated on a dataset containing expression data for 17492 genes from 3833 cells, all collected at a predefined time during brain development.

-\subsection{Data preprocessing}
+\subsection{Data Preprocessing}